-The tests takes around 1 hour 45 minutes and can be taken at any theory test centre in the uk.
+The tests take around 1 hour 45 minutes and can be taken at any theory test centre in the UK.

 By far the best way to train for your part 1 test is through Theory Test Pro – all of our trainee’s get full unlimited access to this program and we monitor your progress to ensure you keep on track.

 The part 2 test is essentially an extended practical driving test.
 The test compromises of an eyesight test, a show me tell me exercise a practical test of driving ability.
 The test takes around 1 hour and you are only allowed 3 attempts to pass this test.

 The easiest way of preparing for this test is through practice and training with an approved driving instructor.
 You may believe you can easily pass the test but please remember it will have been several years since you took your original driving test.
 Also remember, things do change along with those bad habits you pick up along the way.

 Driving Instructor Test Part 3

 The part 3 test is the final test you must complete to become a fully qualified driving instructor.
 It is designed to test your abilities to instruct/teach a learner driver.
 The test takes around 1 hour and is divided into 2 parts.
 Your examiner will role play 2 different students/situations.
 The test will review your:

 - Core competencies

 The only way to get ready for your part 3 test is with a driving instructor trainer.
 We have developed a course which allows you to:

 - Observe our driving instructors working,